 Development was overseen by at least two producers, the first of whom was a graduate of Harvard School of Business and a former bank manager.
-She had never played a video game; this naivety caused friction with the development team.
+She had never played a video game, and her naivety caused friction with the development team.
 She wanted the game to copy hot-seller Streets of Rage 2, which did not feature stealth.
 Her replacement fared no better insofar as credentials and, too, clashed with the team.

 SNES vs. Genesis Version:

 Two different production teams handled each version.
 One in Arizona (RSP), for the SNES, and the other, for the Genesis, in San Fransisco.
 The betas of this game are from the SNES version, and no material has ever been shown from the Genesis version other than a prototype.
 Steve Wik has called the prototype "bogus" for its unrealistic use of the Genesis's resources, e.g., rendering Seagal's character model against a blank screen.
 He has condemned the Genesis team, further, for playing politics against the SNES team and using their prototype to demonstrate that their team was better, perhaps in an effort to steal the project.